290 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, you cannot participate if you have a contraindication (reason not to use) to anticoagulants, which are blood-thinning medications.

-How is the Indigo Aspiration System treatment different from other treatments for deep vein thrombosis?
+What evidence suggests that the Indigo Aspiration System is effective for deep vein thrombosis?

 This trial is for adults over 18 with a type of blood clot in the leg called Deep Vein Thrombosis (DVT) affecting certain veins.
 Participants must have had symptoms for less than two weeks and be able to give informed consent.
 People can't join if they have severe reactions to anticoagulants or contrast dye, life expectancy under one year, high-risk pulmonary embolism, bleeding disorders, are pregnant, or have other conditions that affect study participation.